Arish03/Azure_IoT_Dashboard/README.md

 # 🌐 Azure IoT Real-Time Monitoring Dashboard

 A **full-stack, real-time IoT monitoring system** built using **Azure IoT Hub**, **Node.js**, **WebSockets**, and **React**.
-This project simulates IoT devices, streams telemetry securely to Azure, processes live data in a backend server, and visualizes it through an interactive web dashboard with alerts, charts, and history.
+This project simulates IoT devices, streams telemetry securely to Azure, processes live data in a backend server, and visualises it through an interactive web dashboard with alerts, charts, and history.

 ---